The Raphael Freshwater Memorial Association

 Governance and Leadership

-The charity is governed by four trustees who serve without remuneration:
+The charity is governed by trustees who serve without remuneration.
+Information about current trustees is available on the Charity Commission register.

 How to Apply

 No public application process is advertised.
 The charity does not maintain a public website or published grant application guidelines.
-Organizations seeking funding would need to:
+Organisations seeking funding would need to:

 - Contact the charity directly by phone (020 7836 1555) or in writing to their registered address

-- Establish a relationship with the trustees or affiliated organizations
+- Establish a relationship with the trustees or affiliated organisations

 - Demonstrate clear alignment with Orthodox Jewish religious education and poverty relief objectives